 I earned a Master of Arts degree from Antioch University in Psychology with an emphasis in Child, Couple and Family Therapy (2009).
 My Bachelor of Science is from Eastern Washington University in Applied Developmental Psychology (2004).

-I have undertaken additional post graduate education in the clinical treatment of Internalized Oppression, Acceptance and Commitment Psychotherapy (ACT), and Cognitive Behavioral Therapy (CBT).
-I continue to participate in professional development and learn new evidenced based practices.
+I have undertaken additional post graduate education in the clinical treatment of Internalized Oppression, Acceptance and Commitment Psychotherapy (ACT).
+I continue to participate in professional development to enhance my growth.